hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/034_the_vedanta_philosophy.md

     his own system, taking texts as authorities for his system.
 There have been various commentaries on the Vedanta.
 Its doctrines found their final expression in the philosophical aphorisms of Vyasa.
-This treatise, called the Uttara Mimâmsâ, is the standard authority of Vedantism — nay, is the most authoritative exposition of the Hindu scriptures.
+This treatise, called the Uttara Mimāmsā, is the standard authority of Vedantism — nay, is the most authoritative exposition of the Hindu scriptures.
 The most antagonistic sects have been compelled, as it were, to take up the texts of Vyasa, and harmonise them with their